Tag: weight loss surgery

 A woman holding her stomach in pain wearing an off-white blouse and blue jeans sitting on the couch.

 Are you experiencing pain, bloating, fatigue, or nausea after eating?
 If you have recently undergone gastric surgery, you could be encountering dumping syndrome.
-Dumping syndrome is a condition that can develop after gastric bypass surgery and occurs when food moves too quickly from the stomach to the intestines.
+Dumping syndrome, also called rapid gastric emptying, is a condition that can develop after gastric bypass surgery and occurs when food moves too quickly from the stomach to the intestines.

-When a person experiences it, food gets “dumped” into the small intestine without being digested, causing bloating, swelling, abdominal pain, and other uncomfortable symptoms.
+When a person experiences early dumping syndrome, also known as rapid gastric emptying, food is “dumped” into the small intestine without proper digestion.
+This process leads to uncomfortable symptoms such as bloating, swelling, abdominal pain, and other digestive issues.

-This can be categorized into two types: early and late.
-Early syndrome happens 10 to 30 minutes after a meal, whereas late syndrome happens 1 to 3 hours after eating.
+This can be categorized into two types: early dumping syndrome symptoms and late dumping syndrome.
+Early dumping syndrome symptoms happen 10 to 30 minutes after a meal, whereas late dumping syndrome happens 1 to 3 hours after eating.
 Some common symptoms of dumping syndrome include:

 • Bloating